Go Insane

 Go Insane is the second solo studio album by American rock musician Lindsey Buckingham, then the lead guitarist and male lead vocalist of Fleetwood Mac.
-The album was released on July 30, 1984 by Elektra Records and Warner Music Group, while Fleetwood Mac was on a hiatus between albums.
+The album was released on July 30, 1984, by Elektra Records and Warner Music Group, while Fleetwood Mac was on a hiatus between albums.
 It peaked at No. 45 on the U.S. Billboard 200 chart.
 Two promotional music videos were shot for the album.
 These include "Go Insane" and "Slow Dancing".
+Buckingham played all of the instruments on the album except for on "I Want You" and "Go Insane."

 The album was dedicated to Buckingham's former girlfriend, Carol Ann Harris, with whom he had just ended a relationship.

-Content

-"Slow Dancing" and the title track were lifted from the album as singles.
-The latter became Buckingham's second top 40 hit in the US.
-"D.W.
-Suite" was written for Dennis Wilson of the Beach Boys, who had died the December before the album was released.
-"Play in the Rain" is a seven minute song split into two parts: one on the end of the first side and one on the beginning of the second side.
-On the vinyl version, there is a "locked groove" at the end of side one on the song "Play in the Rain."
-This allowed the closing section of the song to play through the lead-out groove until the needle reaches the continuous groove near the label of the record.

-Unlike Buckingham's previous studio album Law and Order, Go Insane did not include any acoustic drumming.
-Instead, he programmed the drums on a LinnDrum drum machine and Fairlight CMI sampling synthesizer.
-The latter instrument was acquired by Buckingham right before the making of Go Insane.
-Buckingham played all of the instruments on the album except for on "I Want You" and "Go Insane."
+Harris commented that "Some of it makes me angry...sad.
+A lot of it is upsetting.
+But I think there’s a lot of love there.
+It’s hard for me to listen to it."